EXAMINATION CONTENT AND IMPORTANT INSTRUCTIONS

 You will be informed when you have 2 minutes remaining.

-When you are finished, please be seated until the next verbal instructions are given.
+When you are finished, please be seated until the next verbal instructions are given (1) The instructions will be repeated.

 (2) You may begin.”